Butch White: Early career

 In his first full season in 1960, White made 26 first-class appearances.
 He met with success, taking 124 wickets at an average of 19.10, with nine five wicket hauls; it was to be the best season of his entire first-class career.
 The 1960 season came in a period where there was "a jittery witch-hunt against chuckers", with White being called three times for chucking by umpire Paul Gibb against Sussex.
 Nobody quite knew why Gibb called him for chucking, and his bowling action would not be thereafter questioned.
 There was speculation that the incident may have dissuaded the England selectors from selecting White that summer.
 Commenting on White's first full season, Trevor Bailey remarked that he "was the most exciting discovery Hampshire have made in years" and rated him amongst the fastest bowlers in county cricket.
 He played a notable batting innings against Oxford University during the season, striking 28 runs from an over bowled by Dan Piachaud, a scoring sequence which contained four successive sixes.

 His bowling partnership with Shackleton played a pivitol role in helping Hampshire to win their first County Championship in 1961.
-Complimenting Shackleton's 153 wickets, White took 121 wickets at an average of 25.07, with six five wicket hauls.
+Complimenting Shackleton's 153 wickets, White took 121 at an average of 25.07, with six five wicket hauls.
 One of his most notable contributions with the ball came against Sussex at Portsmouth, when he took a hat-trick to dismiss Jim Parks, Ian Thomson, and Donald Smith; he would have had a fourth successive wicket, had Jimmy Gray not dropped Graham Cooper, but he did succeed in dismissing Cooper with the sixth ball of the over.
 Although a tailender, he played an important innings in June 1961, when chasing 199 runs for victory against Gloucestershire, Hampshire were reduced to 162 for 8.
 White scored a quickfire 33 to take Hampshire to victory.
 His partnership with Shackleton afforded the Hampshire captain Colin Ingleby-Mackenzie the freedom to set bold declarations in the pursuit of victory, with the confidence that the pair could back up his bold captaincy, whilst being ably supported by the batting of Roy Marshall.